Sonoma 4-Day Bike Tour

 - Duration: 4 Days / 3 Nights

-Revel in the stunning views of the rugged Sonoma Coast as you cycle along Bodega Bay.
-Ride into the heart of the towering redwoods and explore the quaint little town of Healdsburg.
+Join us on a Sonoma 4-Day Bike Tour and revel in the stunning views of the rugged Sonoma Coast as you cycle along Bodega Bay.
+Ride into the heart of California's towering redwoods and explore the quaint little town of Healdsburg.
 You’ll delight in visits to wineries in the Dry Creek Valley, rides through scenic vineyards with the Mayacamas Mountains in the distance, and delectable meals at restaurants like Charlie Palmer’s Dry Creek Kitchen.
 Spend four days on a bike trip in Sonoma, treating yourself to the best wines and greatest vistas the region has to offer.

 Tour by Day